aappddeevv/scalajs-reaction/docs/src/main/tut/docs/index.md

 import ttg.react._

-// imports functions for creating elements via statelessComponent("MyComponent") import react.elements._
+// imports functions for creating elements via statelessComponent("MyComponent") import elements._

-// imports renderToElementWithId, include this in the package with your top level render call import react.reactdom._
+// imports renderToElementWithId, include this in the package with your top level render call import reactdom._

-// various converters, described below and in other sections import react.implicits._
+// various converters, described below and in other sections import implicits._

 // contains virtual dom objects import vdom._